southside-chillers/southside.chillers.online/southside/content/chapters/summer-in-the-city.md

 “So, you are planning on researching the Northern Ruins?” asks Hanamir.

 “Yes,” says Hermione.
-“I have a baseline familiarity, but I am hoping to learn enough to help us navigate the ruins in pursuit of Magic’s dragon-slaying relic.”
+“I have a baseline familiarity, but I am hoping to learn enough to help us navigate the ruins in pursuit of [Magick](/characters/magick/)’s dragon-slaying relic.”

 “Very good,” says Hanamir.
 “Do keep me apprised of what you learn.
 I have a small chore to attend to first, but then I’d like to do some research myself.”